Aurélien de Sèze: Early years (1799–1830)

 Jean-Pierre Aurélien de Sèze was born on 11 September 1799 in the Chateau d'Eyrans, Saint-Médard-d'Eyrans, Gironde.

 His parents were Paul Victor de Sèze (1754–1830), a physician and rector of the Bordeaux Academy, and Suzanne Caroline de Raymond Sallegourde (1770–1851), Marquise de Sallegourde.

-His uncle was the defender of King Louis XVI of France.
+His uncle was the defender of King Louis XVI.

 He became a lawyer in 1820, and entered the magistracy as a substitute in Bordeaux in 1824.

 He was appointed Deputy Attorney General in 1825 and Advocate General in 1827.

-At the age of 25 de Sèze visited Cauterets so he could spend time with his fiancee, Mlle Laure Le Hoult, and her family.
+At the age of 25 de Sèze visited Cauterets so he could spend time with his fiancée, Mlle Laure Le Hoult, and her family.

 There he met Aurore Dupin, later known by her pseudonym George Sand, and was profoundly attracted to her.

-He admitted that his fiancee was "very beautiful, but without ideas."
+He admitted that his fiancée was "very beautiful, but without ideas."

 He wrote to Aurore, "No one speaks like you, no one has your accent, your voice, your laugh, your way of seeing a thing and expressing the idea.
 No one sees this but me."

 Aurore reciprocated, with an intense but platonic passion for Aurélien.

 Some of de Seze's personality may be seen in Raymon, the libertine in Sand's first novel, Indiana (1832).